 - Form strong bonds with livestock as a puppy

-- Are peaceful, unless provoked by predators
+- Are peaceful unless provoked by predators

 - Love work and are happiest when they have a job to do

-- Have keen senses that allow them to hear, smell and see predators from a distance
+- Have keen senses that allow them to hear, smell, and see predators from a distance

 - May have fluffy coats either to keep them warm outdoors or to blend in with livestock

 There are many different livestock breeds used around the world.

 1. Spanish Mastiff

 The origins of the Spanish Mastiff date back centuries, but they were used more prominently beginning in the 10th century when they would guard sheep and protect their shepherds.

 Without it, they could easily hurt a small child or another animal just by playing around.

 2. Anatolian Shepherd

 A male Anatolian Shepherd can reach up to 150 pounds.
-Their appearance is intimidating in nature, with a dense double coat, muscular shoulders, a broad head and a long tail that curls over its back when excited.
+Their appearance is intimidating in nature, with a dense double coat, muscular shoulders, a broad head, and a long tail that curls over their back when excited.